github-main-user/cashflow_tracker/README.md

 An application that helps you to track your cash flow.

-The primary focus is on API, documentation, and tests.
+The primary focus is on API, architecture, documentation, and tests.

-For convenient user expirience you can use the admin panel. *(see information in `Usage` section below)* Sample data has been loaded using fixtures for demonstration purposes in the admin panel.
+For convenient user expirience you can use the admin panel *(see the information in `Usage` section below)*.

+For demonstration purposase in admin panel - some sample data has been prepared in fixtures *(automatically being loaded via docker)*.

 ## Tech Stack